 (* completely made up stat)

-As I hopefully get some Kill Team and Necromunder terrain built up, I’ll create links and a gallery and paste it below.
+As I hopefully get some Kill Team and Necromunda terrain built up, I’ll create links and a gallery and paste it below.

-Stay tuned for future DIY terrain posts 🙂 Thanks for reading
+Stay tuned for future DIY terrain posts or head over to my Goliath painting page 🙂 Thanks for reading